Jonty/Overhere/README.md

 * This is completely untested in anything other than firefox.
 * Yes, I know, Spotify is only available in Europe.
 Sucks to be you.
+* My javascript is so evil it should be imprisoned.
+Frontend is not my day job.